Learning How To Improve Your Iron Levels as a vegan is not difficult!

 - 2 cups of mixed vegetables (including some greens)

 - 1 citrus fruit

-I hope you enjoyed this article to help improve your iron levels.
-Let me know in the comment below or per email if you liked this article or have more questions.
+I hope you enjoyed this article to help improve your iron levels as a vegan.
+Let me know in the comment below if you liked this article or have more questions.